 Figure 2.
 Permalock Monza R6 tag

 Once "Status : Success" appears on the screen, press enter to exit.
 The tag has been locked successfully!
 Note that if the status is "NoResponseFromTag", try moving the tag out and back in the FOV.

-Open MultiReader and attempt to write an EPC again.
-The write command will now fail with the error "tag is locked".
-The Monza R6 tag chip has been successfully permalocked!
+Open ItemTest and attempt to write an EPC again to a permalocked Monza R6 tag.
+The write command failing means that the Monza R6 tag chip has been successfully permalocked!

 Figure 3.
 New EPC failed to write to permalocked Monza R6 tag

 Option 2.
 Read the Monza R6 Permalock Status Bit

 Monza R6 tags have a status bit that is user readable to determine if the tag has been permalocked.
 This bit will only be set to 1 after the tag has been permalocked using the Gen2 lock command.
 The permalock status bit is 51h in Reserved memory.
 See the example below, which uses ItemTest to perform an inventory and then a tag memory access.